Skip to article frontmatterSkip to article content

 Online materials

-The provided online material guides through the numerical simulation exercise with the ETH Zurich’s BASEMENT v.3.
+The provided online material guides through the numerical simulation exercises.
 The guidance describes: